Myriad-Dreamin/typst.ts/README.md

 You can also run `yarn run build-wrapper` instead of `yarn run build && yarn run link:local` to avoid building the WASM modules from source.

-### Sample: generate documentation site for packages developers.
+### Example: generate documentation site for packages developers.

 - Link [typst-doc](https://github.com/Mc-Zen/typst-doc) by `typst-ts-cli package link --manifest ./typst.toml`.